ruby-rdf/sparql/README.md

 ### Middleware

-`Rack::SPARQL` is a superset of [Rack::LinkedData][] to allow content negotiated results to be returned any `RDF::Enumerable` or `RDF::Query::Solutions` compatible results.
+{Rack::SPARQL} is a superset of [Rack::LinkedData][] to allow content negotiated results to be returned any `RDF::Enumerable` or `RDF::Query::Solutions` compatible results.
 You would typically return an instance of `RDF::Graph`, `RDF::Repository` or `RDF::Query::Solutions` from your Rack application, and let the `Rack::SPARQL::ContentNegotiation` middleware take care of serializing your response into whatever format the HTTP client requested and understands.

-`Sinatra::SPARQL` is a thin Sinatra-specific wrapper around the {Rack::SPARQL} middleware, which implements SPARQL content negotiation for Rack applications.
+{Sinatra::SPARQL} is a thin Sinatra-specific wrapper around the {Rack::SPARQL} middleware, which implements SPARQL content negotiation for Rack applications. {Sinatra::SPARQL} also supports [SPARQL 1.1 Service Description][].

 The middleware queries [RDF.rb][] for the MIME content types of known RDF serialization formats, so it will work with whatever serialization plugins